JuliaLang/www.julialang.org/contribute/index.md

 ### Find a README file to edit

-There is plenty of documentation files in the Julia-verse of GitHub, and typos are so easy to make!
+There are plenty of documentation files in the Julia-verse on GitHub, and typos are so easy to make!
 You can help clean up documentation by correcting typos or errors which you find.

 - pre-requisites: GitHub account, text editor with spell checking (e.g. MS Word, Google docs)
 - estimated time: 1h